 - Make good use of the above SEO tools

-SEO Marketing is not dying and is not going to die any time soon.
+SEO Marketing is not dying and will not die anytime soon.
 However, it’s changing, and you need to change with it.
-Remember, Google changes its ranking algorithm around 500 to 600 times each year.
+Remember, Google changes its ranking algorithm 500 to 600 times yearly.

 Before, keyword stuffing was a norm, and webmasters used it to attract massive traffic from searches.
 But with time, search engine bots have become more intelligent in recommending content to users.